Using the roadways in South Carolina is a privilege, but it can also be a dangerous business.

 Rollover Accidents

-A rollover is a type of accident in which a vehicle rolls over onto its top.
+A rollover is an accident in which a vehicle rolls over onto its top.
 In many situations, a car may roll over multiple times before coming to a stop.
 This type of accident most commonly happens when a tall vehicle tries to make a sharp turn or hits another vehicle or barrier on the road.
-Most commonly, these accidents affect SUVs, trucks, and other vehicles with high centers of gravity.
+These accidents most commonly affect SUVs, trucks, and other vehicles with high centers of gravity.

 Rollover accidents are serious and can severely jar a person’s body.
 In addition, they may cause significant internal damage to the car, making it more likely to explode after a crash.
 After a rollover accident, seek medical attention as soon as possible.